kevin0120/mix/docs/DATA_FORMATS_INPUT.md

 }
 ```

-Your Telegraf metrics would get tagged with "my_tag_1"
+Your Rush metrics would get tagged with "my_tag_1"

 ```
 exec_mycollector,my_tag_1=foo a=5,b_c=6